Juul/notdhcpserver/README.md

 ## Usage

-When the server receives an ACK, or a physical disconnect is detected on the network interface it will run the hook script specified with -s on the command line, passing the following arguments:
+When the server receives an ACK, or a physical disconnect is detected on a network interface, the server will run the hook script specified with -s on the command line, passing the following arguments:

 When an ACK is received: